etzm/iscc-sum/docs/specifications/treewalk.md

 ### 1.2 Scope

-This specification defines three layers:
+This specification defines three algorithms:

-**Base Treewalk**:
+**TREEWALK-BASE**:

 - Deterministic ordering of hierarchical entries
 - Ignore file prioritization for early filtering opportunities
 - Security considerations for reference handling

-**Treewalk-Ignore Extension**:
+**TREEWALK-IGNORE Extension**:

 - Gitignore-style pattern matching
 - Cascading ignore rules from root to leaf directories
 - Pattern accumulation and inheritance

-**Treewalk-ISCC Extension**:
+**TREEWALK-ISCC Extension**:

-- ISCC-specific metadata filtering
+- ISCC-specific pattern matching and filtering
-- Built on top of Treewalk-Ignore functionality
+- Built on top of TREEWALK-IGNORE functionality
 - Domain-specific file exclusions

 It does NOT cover: